EdgeFirstAI/documentation/docs/datasets/format.md

 It is also important to consider the inputs to our model when reading samples from the archive so that we only pull samples that include our desired input type.
-The *EdgeFirst Dataset Format* supports various input types: camera images, radar data cubes, radar point-clouds, and lidar point-clouds.
+The *EdgeFirst Dataset Format* supports various input types: camera images, radar data cubes, radar point-clouds, and LiDAR point-clouds.
 When querying samples from the archive we should filter for those that include all our desired input types.

 #### Name